MorimasaAketa/example-openFrameworks/README.md

 http://perfume-global.com/visualization.html

-When you lay cursor on upper left of the page, you will find the link to data.
+When you lay cursor on upper left of the page, you will find the 'DOWNLOAD' link to data.

 Real motion capture data, .bvh files should be placed in bin/data/bvhfiles of each project directory.